mheberger/delineator/README.md

 After this, follow the instructions below for how to get the input data, configure the settings, and run `delineator.py`.

-# Overview of how to use
+# Overview of using delineator.py

 The major steps are the following, with more detailed instructions below.